MythicC2Profiles/dynamichttp/README.md

 This profile leverages JSON structure for nested information about how to dynamically generate/parse HTTP messages of your choosing.
 This allows you to craft HTTP messages that look like anything you want rather than the static format used in the http profile.

+The c2 profile has `mythic_c2_container==0.0.22` PyPi package installed and reports to Mythic as version "3".

 ## How to install an agent in this format within Mythic